FlakkenTime/url_lookup/README.md

 to see if it is black listed.

 ## Install
-pip install mysqlclient
+pip3 install mysqlclient
-pip install flask
+pip3 install flask
-pip install gunicorn
+pip3 install gunicorn
+pip3 install pytest

 ## Run it
 1. gunicorn src.lookup:app